OmniLayer/spec/README.md

 ### New Property Creation via Crowdsale with Variable number of Tokens

-Description: Transaction type 51 is used to initiate a crowdsale which creates a new Smart Property with a variable number of tokens.
+Description: Transaction type 51 is used to initiate a crowdsale which creates a new Smart Property with a variable number of tokens, determined by the number of tokens purchased and issued during the the crowdsale.
+The crowdsale is active until the purchasing deadline passes or the crowdsale is manually closed.

 A MSC address may have only one crowdsale active per ecosystem at any given time, eliminating the need for participants to specify which crowdsale from that address they are participating in when they purchase.
 See [Participating in a crowdsale](#participating-in-a-crowdsale) below.